 Among the objectives described so far, those actually produced for the Dream were probably only:

-We found no trace of the Nitor 35 2.8, (and only one Fitor 35 / 2.8, marked OD 6402.1, possibly a prototype? or just very rare Update: A second Fitor has been found in 2021) nor the Argon 26/4, but could later observe examples of the Aplanator 100mm / 4.5 (and an 80mm as well), but they were in slide projector mount, not for the camera.
+We have yet to find any trace of the Nitor 35 2.8, and only one Fitor 35 / 2.8, marked OD 6402.1, possibly a prototype or perhaps just very few were made, nor the Argon 26/4, but could later observe examples of the Aplanator 100mm / 4.5 (and an 80mm as well), but they were in slide projector mount, not for the Sogno camera.

-Even in the following years, and until the cessation of production, the lenses remained as those listed above, even if there were some small variations.
+In the following years, and until the cessation of production, the lenses remained as those listed above, even if there were some small variations.
 For example starting from about 1950 the external structure of the Teletor was changed from the “fat” to “slim” version, and also changed the Ducati code number to become OD 6408.2.
-Some of the other objectives were also produced in two series that can be recognized by the position of the serial number (on the ring or on the focus lever) and by the first digit of the same (zero or three) and also the color (red instead or white or black) of the digits on later versions.
+Some of the other objectives were also produced in two series that can be recognized by the position of the serial number (on the helicoid ring or on the focus lever) and by the first digit of the same (zero or three) and also the color (red instead or white or black) of the digits on later versions.
+The Eltor also varied from "Tall" to "Short", and other small variants that are of interest to collectors.
+Refer to the table below and or each lenses page for more details.

 Also, for the Teletor lens, in some official documents, a model with a brightness of 1: 6.3 is indicated, but it has never been observed in reality, probably it was an error on the part of the person writing the literature.